 Reclassifications.
 If the business model under which NCC holds financial assets changes, the financial assets affected are reclassified.
 The classification and measurement requirements related to the new category apply prospectively from the first day following the change in business model that results in reclassification NCC's financial assets.
+During the current financial year and previous accounting period there was no change in the business model under which NCC holds financial assets and therefore no reclassifications were made.
 Changes in contractual cash flows are considered under the accounting policy on Modification and derecognition of financial assets described below.

-Impairment: NCC recognises loss allowances for expected credit losses (ECLs) on the following financial instruments, not measured at FVTPL:
+Impairment.
+NCC recognises loss allowances for expected credit losses (ECLs) on the following financial instruments, not measured at FVTPL:

-- due from financial institutions;
+- Due from financial institutions;

-- cash and cash equivalents;
+- Cash and cash equivalents;

-- debt investment securities;
+- Debt investment securities;

-- other financial assets subject to credit risk.
+- Other financial assets subject to credit risk.

-No loss allowances for expected credit losses are recognised on equity investments, financial assets arising from central counterparty (CCP) activity.
+No loss allowances for expected credit losses are recognised on equity investments, financial assets arising from central counterparty (CCP) activity and intragroup transactions.